 Weekly Factor Returns

-Medium-term momentum (MTM) was the lone factor with similar returns across all three indices in both direction and magnitude.
+Medium-term momentum (MTM) was positive across the board.
 Stocks that had outperformed the most over the past six months continued to outperform last week.
-MTM spreads were linear across the capitalization spectrum.
+The MTM spread was +2.79% in the large cap universe and +3.42% among small caps.
+All three spreads were greater than one standard deviation above average.

 Brian